Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

 \subsection{\mbox{\name\ Agreement and Model Selection}}

-Now that we have quantified datasets and models individually, the natural next question unifies both: \textit{what does the agreement between dataset and model \name\ measures tell us about model performance?} We hypothesize that when a model is able to capture the interactions necessary in a given dataset (i.e., high agreement), the model should also achieve high performance.
+Now that we have quantified datasets and models individually, the natural next question unifies both: \textit{what does the agreement between dataset and model \name\ measures tell us about model performance?} We hypothesize that models able to capture the interactions necessary in a given dataset should also achieve high performance.
+Given estimated interactions on dataset $\mathcal{D}$ and model $f(\mathcal{D})$ trained on $\mathcal{D}$, we define the agreement for each interaction $I \in \{R,U_1,U_2,S\}$ as: